»Frequently Asked Questions

 Yes, all students that have paid the Student Health Center fee are eligible for services.

 The university will NO LONGER automatically bill undergraduate student accounts for health insurance coverage.
 Beginning with the 2012/13 year, health insurance coverage will be an optional service (opt in) that can be purchased through the Student Business Office and charged to the student account.
-Individual health insurance coverage through the university has a benefit coverage of $100,000.00.

 +- Do I need to turn in a completed Health Record form